QuantConnect/quantconnect-cli/README.md

   -h, --help             display usage information
-  -p, --project=project  project id or name of the project to watch (all projects if not specified) -v, --version          display version information
+  -p, --project=project  project id or name of the project to watch (all projects if not specified) -v, --version          display version information --poll                 use polling to watch for file changes
 ```

 _See code: [src/commands/files/watch.ts](https://github.com/jmerle/quantconnect-cli/blob/master/src/commands/files/watch.ts)_